BWibrew/laravel-sitesettings/README.md

 ### Usage with media uploads
 This package makes use of the amazing [Spatie/MediaLibrary](https://github.com/spatie/laravel-medialibrary) to provide the ability to associate settings with uploaded media.

 To use a file upload as a setting simply set the [file upload](https://laravel.com/docs/5.4/requests#files) as the setting value.

 ## Configuration
 To enforce a naming style for your settings make sure `force_naming_style` is set to true in the config file.
 Define which naming styles you wish to use in the `naming_styles` array.
 Currently `'snake_case'`, `'camel_case'`, `'kebab_case'` and `'studly_case'` are available.

-To use scopes ensure that `use_scopes` is set to `true`
+Set `use_scopes` to `false` to disable the use of scopes.

+The `media_value_type` setting controls the value stored in the settings table.
+This can be set to `'file_name'`, `'path'` or `'url'`.

 ## Testing
 Run tests with: